Prince Harry Proves He’s Daddy Material In Latest Adorable Photo With A Baby

 The youngest son of Prince Charles and Princess Diana appeared to be genuinely happy to spend time with the cute tot, making his fans more convinced that he is daddy material.

 Earlier this week, Prince Harry showcased his adorable fatherly side at an Invictus Games volleyball match.
-The fifth in line to the British throne attended the Sitting Volleyball Finals, where he met two-year-old Emily Henson.
+The fifth in line to the British throne attended the Sitting Volleyball Finals, where he met 2-year-old Emily Henson.

 Prince Harry revealed his playful side when Emily, daughter of Paralympian David Henson, sneaked several handfuls of his popcorn while he was busy talking with someone.